Cinosarge/Heap/README.md

 This is an Android Project!
 Import it under Android Studio or whatsoever and run it.

 ## Layman instructions
-If you want to use my app just download it on your phone, eneble installation for non trusted third party applications and run the .apk installer.
+If you want to use my app just download the installer (Heap.apk) on your phone, enable installation for non trusted third party applications and run the the installer.
 I hope I'll get to have my app on the store soon.

 # Heap (IT)
 Heap è un dizionario d'inglese per Android orientato all'apprendimento.